Have you ever thought about choosing a swim suit based on color?

 So, next time you go to buy a swim suit, think bright colors for better visibility!

-Whitney Benedetti has been the Aquatics and Activities Director at the Rochester Athletic Club for 16 years.
-She has 30 years of experience as an aquatics professional and 25+ years as an instructor and instructor trainer of water safety, lifeguarding, and swim classes.
+Whitney Benedetti has been the Aquatics and Activities Director at the Rochester Athletic Club for over 18 years.
+She has 30+ years of experience as an aquatics professional and 25+ years as an instructor and instructor trainer of water safety, lifeguarding, and swim classes.
 In her free time she enjoys spending time with her family in Oklahoma, travel, working puzzles, and playing softball.

 Contact Whitney Benedetti at (507) 287-9314.